 by Eric Jackson

-There are only three types of business people.
+Before we dive into Core Values, understand this: there are only three types of business people.

 - 0.0: My business is just fine, thank you very much.
 Mission, vision, values, and culture?
 Did your mom not hug you enough?
 GET BACK TO WORK.

 - Planet Fitness: We bought into the concept of company mission and culture for a couple of weeks.
 We wrote our mission statement and promptly put it in a nice binder on a shelf where it is decomposing like the Planet Fitness sticker on my car.

 - Crossfit: Dude, you HAVE to try missionvisionvaluesandculture!
 OMG, you’re not going to believe how awesome our company culture is!
 You should totally do this!
 My core values are absolutely ripped bro!

 Several years after our founding we committed our core values to paper.
 We meant well, we really did.
 Each core value had a very nice bullet list of descriptions.
 The list, which nobody could quote, promptly went into a binder and onto a bookshelf to collect dust.
 On special occasions, we’d pull them out and dust them off like an archaeologist would a clay pot.
 They served a purpose for a hot minute in history and no longer hold water.

 We didn’t see the light until I was introduced to “business Crossfit”, years of membership in Entrepreneurs’ Organization and reading the book Traction: Get a Grip on Your Business, by Gino Wickman.
 At this point, it’s probably instructive to reveal Keystone’s core values to you, a very important part of “business Crossfit!”

 At Keystone, we know mastery is a living, breathing thing that cannot be caught.
 Mastery is perpetually chased.
 The very moment you think you’re at the top of your game is the time you inevitably have the opportunity to start over or learn something new.